zosmac/graphviz_swift/README.md

 ![GraphvizSwiftAttrs](Readme/GraphvizSwiftAttrs.png)

-For guidance on setting attributes, select *Show Attributes Documentation* from the View menu:
+For guidance on setting attributes, select *Attributes Documentation* from the Window menu.
+Note that some of the links in the documentation link to external sites.
+To return to the attributes documentation page, select the Home button in the title bar.

 ![GraphvizSwiftAttrsDoc](Readme/GraphvizSwiftAttrsDoc.png)